-- 1. The purpose of this report is to: - a) adopt pursuant to Section 6.16 (3) of the Local Government Act 1995, (the Act) the proposed fees for the Kalamunda Community Centre, applying to the remainder of the 2020/2021 financial year. - b) consider a request from the Kalamunda Community Learning Centre to waive fees for the 2020/21 financial year. - 2.
-As required by the Act. public notice of these fees will be given prior to their formal introduction.

-3. It is recommended that Council:

-- a) APPROVE the proposed fees and give public notice thereof, and - b) APPROVE the request from the Kalamunda Community Learning Centre to waive fees for the 2020/2021 financial year.
+- 1. The purpose of this report is to: - a. adopt pursuant to Section 6.16 (3) of the Local Government Act 1995, (the Act) the proposed fees for the Kalamunda Community Centre, applying to the remainder of the 2020/2021 financial year. - b. consider a request from the Kalamunda Community Learning Centre to waive fees for the 2020/21 financial year. - 2.
+As required by the Act. public notice of these fees will be given prior to their formal introduction. - 3.
+It is recommended that Council: - a.
+APPROVE the proposed fees, and - b.
+APPROVE the request from the Kalamunda Community Learning Centre to waive fees for the 2020/2021 financial year.